AnDun98/powerbi-workload-dashboard/README.md

 # 📌 Overview
 This project demonstrates building an interactive Power BI dashboard for workload analytics.

-The dashboard combines **planned and actual working hours** from different systems to provide full vid=sibility intoemployee workload, capacity usage and resource efficiency.
+The dashboard combines **planned and actual working hours** from different systems to provide full visibility into employee workload, capacity usage and resource efficiency.

 ---